Try Cookiebot CMP free for 14 days… or forever if you have a small website.

 To be compliant with the EU privacy precedent from the CJEU means much stronger and more real privacy for EU end-users, but – probably – a loss in analytical data about your users for your website.

 For now, this is the new privacy landscape in the EU.
-It undoubtably increases the anticipation for the long-awaited ePrivacy Regulation, scheduled to emerge as law in 2020, as we wait to see whether it consolidates this privacy development or moves the legal frontier once more.
+It undoubtably increases the anticipation for the long-awaited ePrivacy Regulation, as we wait to see whether it consolidates this privacy development or moves the legal frontier once more.